 A decade ago I tasted Robert Lambert’s White Fruit Cake and it forever changed my mind about how great fruit cake could be.
 Since then it’s been one of our most popular gifts.
 Now it’s time to double down.
 Dark fruit cake, so named for the color of the batter and its dusky flavor, follows the nature's rhythm, dark follows the light.

 He starts by candying exotic citrus fruits himself like Buddha’s hand citron, bergamot, blood orange, Texas lemon and white grapefruit peels.
 He adds hazelnuts, pecans, walnuts, dark raisins, cherries, prunes, black figs and dried pears soaked in Poire William eau de vie—oh yes, there's more—dates, cardamom, cinnamon, nutmeg, 10-year-old Ficklin port, and a bit of candied ginger.
 Then, wait for it...he soaks it all in bourbon.
-Each cake is topped with a cut out star made of candied blood orange and a cedar sprig.
+Each cake is topped with a cedar sprig and a cut out star made of candied blood orange peel.

 Like everything Robert creates, these cakes are made by hand, in small-batches with an obsessive attention to detail.
 The flavor is phenomenal.
 Keep cold, slice thin, serve chilled.